davedoesdev/davedoesdev/posts/old-skool-splash-screen.md

 or [Splashy](http://alioth.debian.org/projects/splashy/) into [Tiny Core Linux](http://distro.ibiblio.org/tinycorelinux/)
 on my USB stick.

 But no!
 I took another route.
-I decided to use [Zgv](http://www.svgalib.org/rus/zgv/).
+I used [Zgv](http://www.svgalib.org/rus/zgv/).
 Zgv is an [SVGAlib](http://www.svgalib.org)-based image viewer, so it runs on the Linux console.
 Feed it an image early on in the Tiny Core __init.d__ scripts and voila, a splash screen!